mayank0508/GAME-/README.md

 # GAME
-Its is a browser game.
+Its is a browser game